ICanBoogie/Event/README.md

 the first argument, with the target object as second argument (if any).
 This instance contain information directly relating to the type of event they accompany.

-For example, a `process` event is usually accompanied by a `ProcessEvent` instance, and a `process:before` event—fired before a `process` event—is usually accompanied by a `BeforeProcessEvent` instance.
-Here after is the definition of the `ProcessEvent` class for the `process` event type, which is fired on `ICanBoogie\Operation` instances:
+For example, a `process` event is usually instantiated from a `ProcessEvent` class, and a `process:before` event—fired before a `process` event—is usually instantiated from a `BeforeProcessEvent` instance.

+The following code demonstrates how a `ProcessEvent` class may be defined for a `process` event type:

 ```php
 <?php